The 3-Pronged Framework for Measuring (and Adapting to) Change in Retail

 In this blog, we’ll:

-- Introduce you to Lexer’s simple, three-pronged approach to measuring change in consumer behaviour, and
+- Introduce you to Lexer’s simple, three-pronged approach to measuring change in consumer behavior, and

 - Provide a real-life example of the framework in action for one of our clients.